 Nearby is another significant – and unusual – engraving of an emu with a clutch of eggs.
 The left image (below) is an enhanced photo by Jo McDonald; the right a photo under flat lighting with no enhancement.

-Just above the main line of engravings and more obvious is a small leaping wallaby.
+Just above the main line of engravings and more obvious is a small leaping wallaby or kangaroo.

-There are 26 axe or grinding grooves aroud the site.
+There are 26 axe grinding grooves around the site.